aisu-programming/Chord-Recognition/README.md

 > The oneFrameModel's accuracy is about 80%, and the multiFrameModel can achieve 99.9%.
 > I then realized that this is an incorrect predicting method in the next step.

-10. multiFrameModel-2.py → splitDataModel.py:
+10. `multiFrameModel-2.py` → `splitDataModel.py`:

     Extends the conception of multiple-frame input & dividing input data X.
     Changing predicting pattern from "60% for a song -> answers of the rest 40%" to "60% songs -> the rest 40% songs".
     Ex: There are 20 songs in CE200_sample, so I will choose 8 songs as training data, and the rest 12 songs are for validation data.
     After changing, the accuracy drops to 45%.

-11. Improve mapping.py:
+11. Improve `mapping.py`:

     Adopt new mapping dictionary which only contains scoring data Ys.
     Accuracy raise from 45% to 50%.

-12. fasterReadingModel.py：
+12. `fasterReadingModel.py`：

     Adjust the time of preprocessing to the instant before inputting data X.
     This significantly reduce the time for data reading & the GPU's RAM usage.

 ## Result
 - Got the 9th place.
-- The 1st place used the model in [This paper](https://paperswithcode.com/paper/feature-learning-for-chord-recognition-the).
+- The 1st place used the model in [this paper](https://paperswithcode.com/paper/feature-learning-for-chord-recognition-the).
 - The second place used the same model with me, but more preprocess & Post-processing.
 - Review: It seems like that information in data are much more important than the architecture of the model.
 Maybe I should do feature extraction on my own in the next time.